Lara-cerq/rentalProject/README.md

 > Open script.sql
 > Create schema 'rental'

+### Environment variables
+> Set username/password of MySQL and JWT Key and cloudinary url in your environment variables.

 ### Launch project
 #### Backend project with Java
 > Launch back end project with IntellIj or Eclipse and do maven clean/ install.
 > `Run application`.
 The application will reload in http://localhost:3001/.
+>
 #### Front end project with Angular
 > Run ng serve for navigate to http://localhost:4200/.
 > Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.

 ### Swagger
 > Project is doccumented by Swagger : http://localhost:3001/swagger-ui/index.html